Racial inequity permeates every part of America's social fabric – and housing is no exception.

 - See our Section 4 grants to strengthen community-based organizations, including rural and Native American organizations

-- Read the publications our own Jacqueline Waggoner has contributed to on Black homelessness and systemic racism in Southern California: Report on Black People Experiencing Homelessness in L.A. and No Going Back: Together for an Equitable and Inclusive Los Angeles
+- Read the publication our own Jacqueline Waggoner has contributed to on Black homelessness and systemic racism in Southern California: Report on Black People Experiencing Homelessness in L.A.

 - See how we are working to advance upward mobility for people of color